uwescience/DSSG2023-Groundwater/README.md

 	* they can be accessed by:
         "<img src="{{ site.url }}{{ site.baseurl }}/assets/img/eScience.png"> "

-        Feel free have a different header image relevant to your project.
+        * feel free have a different header image relevant to your project.

 * You can also test the website locally, but that requires setting up Jekyll:
 		[https://jekyllrb.com/](https://jekyllrb.com/)